FRRouting/frr/doc/user/pim.rst

 .. clicmd:: show ip pim nexthop-lookup

-   Display information about a S,G pair and how the RPF would be chosen.
+   Display information about an S,G pair and how the RPF would be chosen.
 This is especially useful if there are ECMP's available from the RPF lookup.

 .. clicmd:: show ip pim [vrf NAME] rp-info [A.B.C.D/M] [json]